van001/lesscode-fp/README.md

 ### Composition ###
 Crux of any programming paradigm is composition.
 Composition, allows you to re-use the code (less-code ;))

 In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
+Traditional FP languages like Haskell has infix composition operator like '.' (pure function) and '>>= / >>' for monadic compsotion.
+But in many multi-paradigm language, we do not have any such operators nor they support infix styling.

 We will be using **$(...)** for pure functions & **$M(...)** for monadic composition (see [examples](https://github.com/van001/lesscode-fp#examples) below).

 I used  '$' coz it has a very small foot-print and can be easily spotted to show the composition.

 ```

 ```

 # Examples